amitmaindola/Weather-Details/README.md

-# Weather-Details
+# Weather-Details (An API based weather web application)
-This is an API based weather web application.
+## Just enter your pin code and get live weather details in your location